ArchLars/archtutorial/README.md

 ### Clear Konsole Global Shortcut and set it to Kitty instead

 * Unbind Konsole from Ctrl+Alt+T
-* System Settings → Shortcuts → Global Shortcuts → search for “Konsole”
+* System Settings → Shortcuts → Global Shortcuts → search for `konsole`
-* Clear its shortcut, then Apply.
+* Clear its shortcut, then hit Apply.

-* Bind Kitty to Ctrl+Alt+T
+### Bind Kitty to Ctrl+Alt+T
-* Still in Global Shortcuts, click “Add Application,” pick “kitty,” set the shortcut to Ctrl+Alt+T, then Apply.
+* Still in Global Shortcuts, click “Add Application,” pick `kitty`, set the shortcut to `Ctrl+Alt+T`, then Apply.
 * If a conflict dialog appears, choose to reassign.
-KDE’s docs confirm global shortcuts are edited here.
+* Test it by pressing the shortcut. `kitty` should now launch with it instead of `konsole`

 ### Essential build tools, you already installed these during install but just to be sure
 ```bash